soaravant/printerApp/lessons.md

 **1. Print Statistics Cards**:
 - **Canon B/W Section**: Shows A4 B/W statistics
-- **Canon Colour Section**: Shows A4 B/W, A4 Colour, A3 B/W, A3 Colour with subtotals for A4 Total, A3 Total, and overall Total
+- **Canon Color Section**: Shows A4 B/W, A4 Colour, A3 B/W, A3 Colour with subtotals for A4 Total, A3 Total, and overall Total
 - **Brother Section**: Shows A4 B/W statistics
 - **Overall Total Section**: Shows total print count across all devices